Philocoder93/php-intro/readme.md

 Thus, PHP evolved organically.
 And as a result, it's kind of a mess.

 PHP is very procedural.
-It doesn't really have objects.* Instead of giving you an Array object that has methods attached to it, it just gives you 53 functions with "array" in the name.
+It doesn't really have objects*.
+Instead of giving you an Array object that has methods attached to it, it just gives you 53 functions with "array" in the name.
 There are 9500 total built-in functions, all in the global namespace. - http://php.net/manual/en/function.array.php

-> *It does have objects now, actually.
+> It does have objects now, actually.
 But instead of doing something like `artist.name` it's `$artist->name`, which is much less enjoyable to write.

 ### At the same time...